‘Fuller House’ Star Candace Cameron Bure Reveals Scott Weinger Asked Her On A Real-Life Date When They Were 16

 — TooFab (@TooFab) August 22, 2019

-When Fuller House made its debut on Netflix in 2016, fans saw a now-adult D.J. in the middle of a love triangle with her high school sweetheart and her new boyfriend Matt (John Brotherton).
+When Fuller House made its debut on Netflix in 2016, fans saw a now-adult D.J. in the middle of a love triangle with her high school sweetheart and her new boyfriend, Matt (John Brotherton).
 Despite her long working relationship with Weinger—and that sweet 16 date—Candace Cameron Bure later told E!
 News it was impossible for her to decide if D.J. should end up with Steve or Matt.

 “I am team both,” the Fuller House actress told E!
 News.
 “I love them!
 I can’t decide as Candace because I love John Brotherton, I love Scott Weinger.
 They’re my buddies and we all have fun together on the set so I don’t want to see either one of them leave, but as far as D.J. goes, she’s got to decide, not me.”